 - Livepeer is incentivized.
 Users who run the Livepeer software can earn money.
 They contribute their computer’s processing power and bandwidth in service of the Livepeer network, and they get compensated for doing so.
 You can run the Livepeer software and participate.

 - Livepeer is open.
-All the code that powers the Livepeer video infrastructure and network is open source.
+All the code that powers the Livepeer video infrastructure and the network is open source.
 Anyone can contribute and build whatever they want on top of Livepeer.
 You can build what you want and you can stream what you want.

 - Livepeer is built on Ethereum.
 Ethereum is a platform that lets the team embed economic rules and incentives into software (see introduction).
 If Livepeer lets some users pay to broadcast video, and other users get paid to provide the resources, then Ethereum is what lets us embed the rules that dictate who will get paid, how much they’ll get paid, and what they’ll have to do to prove that they didn’t cheat and actually provided the real valuable work to the system.

 - Everyone who holds LPT has the opportunity to participate in the Livepeer network.
 If you’ve earned or purchased LPT, then you can use it to broadcast video.
 But you also have the option to participate in the network by running the software the services and secures the network.
-And therefore you can earn further fees and LPT rewards as the network becomes more valuable.
+And therefore you can earn further fees and LPT rewards as the network become more valuable.
 Everyone who holds LPT wants the network to be as useful and valuable as possible.